DeanJain/JavaBigdata/GCP.md

     * Separate compute and storage	tiers
     * Integrates with ML and BI	offerings

+##### Dataflow
-- Dataflow -  Apache Beam impl for ETL and Streaming both - unified programming for both batch and streaming. dynamic workflow rebalancing, fully managed and auto scales.
+-  Apache Beam impl for ETL and Streaming both
+- unified programming for both batch and streaming. dynamic workflow rebalancing, fully managed and auto scales.
 Developers can write stream and batch processing code using Java, Python, and SQL.
 If you need to process the data, for example applying transformations to a stream of IoT data, then Cloud Dataflow is good option.

+##### DataProc
-- DataProc  - Hadoop / Spark Cluster for batch / hadoop only, Use Google Cloud Dataproc, a managed Spark and Hadoop service, to easily process big datasets using the powerful and open tools in the Apache big data ecosystem.
+- Hadoop / Spark Cluster for batch / hadoop only, Use Google Cloud Dataproc, a managed Spark and Hadoop service, to easily process big datasets using the powerful and open tools in the Apache big data ecosystem.

+##### Cloud Datalab
-- Datalab - Analytical / Visual tool, interactive notebook (based on Jupyter) to explore, collaborate, analyze and visualize data.
+- Analytical / Visual tool, interactive notebook (based on Jupyter) to explore, collaborate, analyze and visualize data.
 It is integrated with BigQuery and Google Cloud Machine Learning to give you easy access to key data processing services

-- Pub/Sub -
+##### Cloud Pub/Sub
 - Event Driven and is a message queue (e.g. Rabbit MQ), serverless, large scale, reliable, real-time messaging service that allows you to send and receive messages between independent applications,
 - You can leverage Cloud Pub/Sub’s flexibility to decouple systems and components hosted on Cloud Platform or elsewhere on the Internet.
 - By building on the same technology Google uses, Cloud Pub/Sub is designed to provide “at least once” delivery at low latency with on-demand scaling to tens of millions of messages per second.